checkly/docs.checklyhq.com/site/content/docs/headless-recorder/_index.md

 - Records form entries like dropdowns, radio buttons, checkboxes etc.
 - Records screenshots.
 - Adds `waitForNavigation`, `setViewport`/`setViewportSize` and other useful clauses.
-- Generates a Playwright/Puppeteer script, ready for copy & pasting.
+- Generates Playwright or Puppeteer scripts, ready for copy & pasting.
+- Shows which events are being recorded.
 - Offers configuration options to tweak the generated code.
 - Run your checks directly on Checkly.
 - Is open source.
 Check the code on the [GitHub repo](https://github.com/checkly/headless-recorder), PRs are welcome! 🙌